• Skip to primary navigation

 • other ingredients: garlic, shallot, tomato and fish sauce.

-(2) Slice the eggplants and soak in salted water for 15-20 minutes.
+(2) Slice the eggplants and soak in salted water for 15-20 minutes to draw out the bitterness.
 Cut the tofu into pieces and fry until golden.

 (3) Sauté the eggplants with aromatics, then add tomatoes, tofu, pork ribs, and continue to stir and cook.
 We will also stir in turmeric powder and shrimp paste to sauté in this step to bring out their full flavors and aroma.